Jon Fogarty (footballer)

 Jonathon Alfred "Jon" Fogarty (born 31 January 1960) is a former Australian rules footballer who was highly successful in the West Australian Football League (WAFL), playing for the Swan Districts Football Club.

-Initially, Swan Districts recruited Fogarty from the Collie team Mines Rovers.

-As a mid-fielder, Fogarty played for the Swans from 1979–1985.
+Initially, Swan Districts recruited Fogarty from the Collie team, Mines Rovers.
+As a midfielder, Fogarty played for the Swans from 1979 to 1985.
 In the seven seasons he played for, he notched up 133 games and kicked 38 goals.

-Fogarty was an integral part of the mid-field playing as a ruck rover in the victorious Grand Final sides of 1982, 1983 and 1984.
+Fogarty was an integral part of the midfield playing as a ruck rover in the victorious Grand Final sides of 1982, 1983 and 1984.
 He also represented Western Australia in 1984 and 1985 as a ruck rover.